AnthonyToons7/assistant-abacus/README.md

 # Abacus
-'All Brains And Completely Unpredictable Shenanigans' or A.B.A.C.U.S., is an small A.I system made by me.
+'Absolutely Brutal And Completely Unhinged Sociopath' or A.B.A.C.U.S., is an small voice 'assistant' system made by me.
 I designed him to help with small tasks and make my life a little bit easier and more fun.

 ## How does Abacus work?
 Abacus listens to 2 names: